 Notice how Maple did not complain about any of these last three commands.
 They were not syntactically incorrect.
 As far as Maple is concerned, we asked it to do something valid, and it did it.
 What we asked it to do is not clear at this point, but what ever it was, Maple did it.
 But what Maple did was not what we were expecting.
-There are two lessons to be learned from this.
+There are two lessons to learn from this.
 First, be careful to keep track of when you are working with expressions and when you are working with Maple functions.
-Second, you need to always look carefully at your Maple outputs.
-Just because Maple computed something does not mean that it computed something that made sense or that it computed what you wanted it to compute.
+Second, you always need to look carefully at your Maple outputs.
+Just because Maple computes something does not mean that it computed something that makes sense or that it computed what you wanted it to compute.